Dilma Rousseff: Arrest (1970)

 Carlos Araújo was arrested on 12 August 1970.
 After Rousseff was captured, he had an affair with actress and fellow militant Bete Mendes.
 After his arrest, he met Rousseff on several occasions, during journeys regarding the military lawsuits both were being prosecuted for.
 For a few months they were even in the same prison in São Paulo, where during conjugal visits they reconciled, planning to resume married life after being released from jail.
 Rousseff was convicted in the first instance to six years in prison.
 She had already served three years when the Supreme Military Court reduced her sentence to two years and a month.
 She also had her political rights suspended for eighteen years.

 In December 2006, the Special Commission for Reparation of the Human Rights Office for the State of Rio de Janeiro approved a request for indemnification by Rousseff and eighteen other prisoners in law enforcement agencies of the São Paulo state government in the 1970s.
 In her request, a pivotal witness was Vânia Abrantes, who was in the same police car that transferred her from São Paulo to Rio de Janeiro (Vânia was Araújo's girlfriend when he and Rousseff began to date).
 Rousseff also requested compensation in the states of São Paulo and Minas Gerais, since she was arrested in São Paulo but taken for interrogation in the cities of Juiz de Fora and Rio de Janeiro.
-She also seeks damages from the federal government.
+She also sought damages from the federal government.
 The total compensation figure paid to victims of political persecution may be up to 72,000 reais.
-However, as her advisors have declared, the indemnification has a symbolic value to her, and Rousseff demanded the requests be tried only after her departure from public office.
+However, as her advisors have declared, the indemnification had a symbolic value to her, and Rousseff demanded the requests be tried only after her departure from public office.

-On 5 April 2009, an alleged criminal record of Rousseff containing notes about various crimes allegedly committed by her was published on the front page of Folha de S.Paulo published.
+On 5 April 2009, an alleged criminal record of Rousseff containing notes about various crimes allegedly committed by her was published on the front page of Folha de S.Paulo.
 The document would have been part of the file of the Department of Political and Social Order (Departamento de Ordem Política e Social—DOPS), the military regime's political police.
 Rousseff questioned the veracity of the file, claiming that it was a forged document, which led the newspaper to declare that it had not obtained the document from DOPS' file, but rather via e-mail and, thus, could not guarantee its veracity.
 The record can be found on a far right-wing website which supports the regime.